bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 fields specific to anatomical scans:

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "ContrastBolusIngredient": "OPTIONAL",
-      "RepetitionTimeExcitation": "OPTIONAL",
-      "RepetitionTimePreparation": "OPTIONAL",
-   }
-) }}
+{{ MACROS___make_sidecar_table("anat.MRIAnatomyCommonMetadataFields") }}

 The [`part-<label>`](../99-appendices/09-entities.md#part) entity is used to indicate which component of the complex representation of the MRI